ericgong2005/CS2620_Wire_Protocols/Documentation/engineering_notebook.md

     - Having a single process for accessing the .db files will prevent issues on concurrency
     - Copy of old ideas in Version 1
 - Best practice to ensure the passwordhash is as hidden as possible.
 Move the checking of the password to the database class in the database process, not letting the login process see the passwordhash at all
+- Change the use of pipes to sockets for support on windows

 ## Code Version Logs